Ernest Frederick, Duke of Saxe-Coburg-Saalfeld

-Ernest Frederick, Duke of Saxe-Coburg-Saalfeld (in German, Ernst Friedrich, Herzog von Sachsen-Coburg-Saalfeld, 8 March 1724 – 8 September 1800), was a Duke of Saxe-Coburg-Saalfeld.
+Ernest Frederick, Duke of Saxe-Coburg-Saalfeld (Ernst Friedrich, Herzog von Sachsen-Coburg-Saalfeld; 8 March 1724 – 8 September 1800), was a Duke of Saxe-Coburg-Saalfeld.

 Biography

 He was the eldest son of Francis Josias, Duke of Saxe-Coburg-Saalfeld and his wife, Anna Sophie of Schwarzburg-Rudolstadt.

 Ernest Frederick succeeded his father in the Duchy of Saxe-Coburg-Saalfeld when he died in 1764 and established his definitive residence shifted in Coburg.

 Because of the high indebtedness of the duchy he was compelled by Emperor Joseph II in 1773 to work with a Debit commission—an obligatory administration of debts assigned by the emperor—for over thirty years.

 Marriage and issue

 In Wolfenbüttel on 23 April 1749, Ernest Frederick married with Sophia Antonia of Brunswick-Wolfenbüttel, member of the House of Welf, the daughter and the eight of thirteen children of Ferdinand Albert II, Duke of Brunswick-Wolfenbüttel and Princess Antoinette of Brunswick-Wolfenbüttel, younger sister of Empress Elisabeth Christine, mother of Empress Maria Theresa.